 This small coastal town exudes charm and has attracted writers, artists and musicians for over 100 years.
-Today there are dozens of festivals and events that take place throughout the year.
+There are dozens of festivals and events that take place throughout the year.

 One of the town’s main streets is named Cannery Row where layers of history unfold from the time Native Americans inhabited the area, to the arrival of Spanish settlers, and later Chinese, Italian, Scottish among other immigrants arrived to build the bustling sardine canning industry.
 Legendary author John Steinbeck wrote a novel about this town, and his friend Ed Ricketts was a “father” of marine biology, inspiring many to preserve this coastal treasure.

-We met local Diane Mandeville, VP of Marketing at the Cannery Row Company, who shared many activities that are listed below.
-She highlights that Ted Balestreri, the Chairman and CEO of Cannery Row Company, led the way to bring Cannery Row back to life.
+Diane Mandeville, VP of Marketing at the Cannery Row Company, shared many activities that are listed below, and highlights that Ted Balestreri, the Chairman and CEO of Cannery Row Company, led the way to bring Cannery Row back to life.